abbeyperini/digital-garden/blogs/HTTP-3.md

 After it's done, in addition to the new folders and files, you should see "Success!
 Created `<app-name>`" and other successful build logs in your terminal.
 Run `npm start`, and you should see build logs and "Compiled successfully!".
 Your browser should open a new tab navigated to the URL `http://localhost:3000/` with the boilerplate React app displayed.

-Like with the Node.js Express server, use <kbd>ctrl</kbd> + <kbd>c</kbd> to kill the app.
+Like with the Node.js Express server, use ctrl + c to kill the app.
 Unlike with the server, the React development build will watch for changes and rebuild for you.

 Open `client > src > index.js` in your text editor.
 This file is the JavaScript entry point.
 In other words, any components we create need to be imported here to be rendered when the app runs.
 I import my 3 components like this: